hamidash/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+DOM - is Document Object Model that contains the node structure of any HTML document which enabled JS to manipulate those nodes

 2. What is an event?
+Event is any action on any of HTML elements

 3. What is an event listener?
+Event listener is a method in JS that listens to user actions and calls a callback function

 4. Why would we convert a NodeList into an Array?
+We convert it so that we can use array methods such as .map, .filter, .reduce to iterate over it

 5. What is a component?
+Component is a structure that we want to re-build/reuse in our HTML, with our Javascript.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.